endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Line endings

 All files should have Unix-style line endings.
-That is, "\n" alone, not "\r\n" (Windows style).
+That is, `\n` alone, not `\r\n` (Windows style).
 If an editor changes Unix line endings to Windows style, this causes issues with source control diffs because those lines appear to be changed even though their actual text is the same.

 ## File encodings